saynono/3-30-300-Athens-Code/README.md

 # 3-30-300 Athens

-The repository began as a fork of [Treepedia_Public](https://github.com/mittrees/Treepedia_Public) from the MIT Senseable City Lab.
+The repository is based on [Treepedia_Public](https://github.com/mittrees/Treepedia_Public) from the MIT Senseable City Lab.
 It is using their approach to download and analyse google street view images for the 3 rule.

 In general there are three parts to the toolkit.
 One for each rule of the 3, 30, 300